-15 For the verification of the MIPAS PSC classification, only ground and space-based lidar PSC classification are available.
-Due to the fundamentally different measurement geometries, affecting vertical and horizontal resolution as well measurement sensitivity, the potential for meaningful comparisons is limited.
-Since CALIOP is the only other instrument with similar global and temporal coverage as MIPAS, we decided to compare only with CALIOP.
+For the verification of the MIPAS PSC classification, only ground-based and space-borne lidar PSC classification are available.
+Due to the fundamentally different measurement geometries affecting vertical and horizontal resolution as well as measurement sensitivity, the potential for meaningful comparisons is limited.
+Since CALIOP is the only other instrument with similar global and temporal coverage to MI-PAS, we decided to only compare MIPAS with CALIOP.

-The high vertical and along-track resolution and a well-established classification scheme (Pitts et al., 2009) makes the CALIOP

-20 dataset valuable for PSC research (e.g., Peter and Grooß, 2013, WMO, 2014).
-The good temporal overlap of the CALIOP dataset with the MIPAS measurements (07/2007-03/2012) allows a detailed comparison with the new classification approach.
+The high vertical and along-track resolution and a wellestablished classification scheme (Pitts et al., 2009) make the CALIOP dataset valuable for PSC research (e.g. Peter and Grooß, 2013; WMO, 2014).
+The good temporal overlap of the CALIOP dataset with the MIPAS measurements (Jul 2007-Mar 2012) allows a detailed comparison with the new classification approach.
 The high measurement frequency for both satellites and similar coverage results in a high statistical significance for a comparison in spite of quite stringent coincidence criteria.

-25 4.3.1 Principles and sensitivities of nadir-limb comparisons
+4.3.1 Principles and sensitivities of nadir-limb comparisons

 The extremely highly resolved vertical and along-track measurements of CALIOP result in a kind of hyper-sampling of PSC structures compared to the MIPAS observations.
-MIPAS has to cope with the so-called limb path smearing effect (Spang et al., 2012, 2015).
-Figure 14 illustrates this effect for an example where MIPAS and CALIOP measure in the same orbit plane.
-Such a constellation is regularly achieved in the A-Train constellation for several of the NASA Earth observation satellites

-30 and instruments (e.g., CALIPSO and MLS), but is not the situation for the MIPAS and CALIOP orbits (similar inclination but different orbit latitudes and equator crossing times).
-For better illustration of a typical coincidence, Figure 14 shows the along-track CALIOP PSC type observations overlaid with the MIPAS line of sights of several limb scans along the CALIOP orbit track, where we assume that both satellites operate in the same orbit plane.
-Usually a coincidence is characterised by a crossing point of both orbits (profile with coloured squares for the MIPAS classification result).
-The next and the previous MIPAS profiles (thin lines) are already outside of the defined match radius ($\Delta x=100$ km).
-The long limb path through atmosphere causes the limb smearing effect, where the information on the start and endpoint of the cloud along the line of sight is not retrievable from a single limb scan.
-The detection of a cloudy spectrum is attributed to the original tangent height although the entrance in the cloud along the line of sight can be located in front of or behind the tangent point.
+MI-PAS has to cope with the so-called limb path smearing effect (Spang et al., 2012, 2015).
+Figure 14 illustrates this effect, for an example where MIPAS and CALIOP measure in the same orbit plane.
+Such a constellation is regularly achieved in the A-Train constellation for several of the NASA Earth observation satellites and instruments (e.g. CALIPSO and MLS), but is not the situation for the MIPAS and CALIOP orbits (similar inclination but different orbit latitudes and equator crossing times).
+For better illustration of a typical coincidence, Fig. 14 shows the along-track CALIOP PSC type observations overlaid with the MIPAS line of sights of several limb scans along the CALIOP orbit track, where we assume that both satellites operate in the same orbit plane.
+Usually a coincidence is characterized by a crossing point of both orbits (profile with coloured squares for the MIPAS classification result).
+The next and the previous MIPAS profiles (thin lines) are already outside of the defined match radius $(\Delta x = 100 \text{ km})$ .
+The long limb path through the atmosphere causes the limb smearing effect, where the information on the start and endpoint of the cloud along the line of sight is not retrievable from a single limb scan.
+The detection of a cloudy spectrum is attributed to the original tangent height, although the entrance in the cloud along the line of sight can be located in front of or behind the tangent point.
 This results in an uncertainty for the retrieved CTH.
-Spectra with tangent heights below the CTH might falsely be indicated as cloudy due to the cloud layer

-5 for the retrieved CTH.
-Spectra with tangent heights below the CTH might falsely be indicated as cloudy due to the cloud layer above (e.g., Höpfner et al., 2009).
-In contrast, the long limb path is a great advantage for the observation of optically very thin clouds and aerosols, because the measurement integrates the signal along the line of sight.
+Spectra with tangent heights below the CTH might falsely be indicated as cloudy due to the cloud layer above (e.g. Höpfner et al., 2009).
+In contrast, the long limb path is a great advantage for the observation of optically very thin clouds and aerosols because the measurement integrates the signal along the line of sight.

-Figure 14: Visualisation of the MIPAS limb paths (black lines) and a coincident MIPAS profile (coloured black-framed squares, other profiles do not fulfil the coincidence criteria) compared to the CALIOP high-resolution nadir measurements of PSC types (coloured pixels).
+Figure 14.
+Visualization of the MIPAS limb paths (black lines) and a coincident MIPAS profile (coloured black-framed squares; other profiles do not fulfil the coincidence criteria) compared to the CALIOP high-resolution nadir measurements of PSC types (coloured pixels).
 The colour bar refers to the CALIOP PSC type classification.
 For details see text.